Greater Boston Urology now offers pelvic floor physical therapy for the treatment of pelvic floor disorders (PFD).

 This is important to mention because patients with pelvic floor disorders often wait on average 6.5 years before seeking treatment.
 To finally make that call and to learn you have to wait upwards of a year—or longer—for therapy is unfathomable.

-We'll be able to serve patients in a timely fashion at our Dedham Care Center.
+We're able to serve patients in a timely fashion at our Dedham and Hyannis Care Center.